jawnhaas/metrics_vagrant/README.md

 #### Cookbooks ####
 [metadata.rb](https://github.com/jawnhaas/metrics_vagrant/blob/master/my_cookbooks/rjmetrics/metadata.rb)
 is an overview of the cookbook listing the dependancies required for it to funciton.
-I downloaded the dependancies needed from [Chef Supermarket](https://community.opscode.com/cookbooks).

 [default.rb](https://github.com/jawnhaas/metrics_vagrant/blob/master/my_cookbooks/rjmetrics/recipes/default.rb)
 this recipe creates the connection string, database, sets permissions, and imports a SQL file for data.
 The SQL import is done for for the sake of the demo, so it runs without additional configuration.
 Normally i would not include data imports in a configuration management system.